nerdsupremacist/git-yolo/README.md

 ```

 That's right!
 Everything.
 If you press save it will be force pushed to origin.
 With a very nice commit message that includes a pretty emoji 😉.
-(Because it's 2017, it needs emojis)
+(Because it's 2017, it needs emojis and sometimes ¯\_(ツ)_/¯)

 Git YOLO was even developed using itself!!!!
 Say wuuuuut?!?!?!